jogithub4/Assignment-3-Report-for-Group-3/README.md

 ## Library requirements and dataset

 In order to run this code, you will need to use a virtual environment, such as Pycharm, then run: " pip install pandas scikit-learn ", to install necessary libraries.

 The dataset used is located at: https://www.kaggle.com/datasets/chakradharmattapalli/electricity-price-prediction

+This will also be required to run in a folder that contains the final_rf_model.pkl and scaler.pkl, which has been submitted along with the python files in a compressed folder.

 ## Group 3 members